mprofesor/OHDCC/NumberGuessingGame_Project_Day12/README.md

 ## What is number guessing game?

 Number guessing game is what it is.
-You are guessing the number insinde the scope.
+You are guessing the number inside the scope.
 You have finite number of tries.

 ## Files included